coinman-tech/petrachor-singularity-box/README.md

 # Creating a petrachor account:

-singularity run ptaminer_v1.simg /petrachor/build/petrachor-key/./petrachor-key new <name>
+singularity run ptaminer_v1.simg /petrachor/build/petrachor-key/./petrachor-key new "give a name"

 Your master passphrase will secure all accounts inside your wallet.
 If you do not want a key passphrase, you can safely skip the key passphrase by leaving it blank.